-A century-old bridge that spans a river and adjacent floodways must be replaced.
-The bridge carries traffic serving the residences, farms, and agricultural processing industries that are the economic base of this rural region.
+A century-old highway bridge that spans a scenic river must be replaced.
+The bridge carries traffic serving residences and resorts that are the foundation of the economy for this rural region.
 A quick replacement is necessary because no other crossing is available for miles.

 The state Department of Transportation (DOT) has requested design/build proposals for replacing the existing bridge.
-Any appropriate type of bridge will be considered but the DOT has specified steel as the material because of its durability, fast erection, and high level of recycled content.
-Clearance under the bridge must be provided for passage of floods.
+A deck bridge is specified to provide unobstructed views of the river and surrounding scenery.
+Clearance under the bridge must be provided for passage of kayaks and similar small craft.
+In addition, the bridge must straddle the right-of-way for a proposed multi-use trail bridge.
+The DOT has specified steel as the material because of its fast erection and exceptional sustainability rating, based on durability and high level of recycled content.
 The bridge must be able to carry specified patterns of loads without exceeding sway and deflection limits.
 Based on past experience with performance and maintenance, the DOT prefers bridges that are relatively light and stiff.
 The new bridge must accommodate modular decking that was salvaged from another structure.

 Due to environmental concerns, construction of permanent piers is permitted only on the existing footings.
 However, temporary piers may be used.
 Construction barges are permitted in the river.
-Both sides of the river are bounded by floodways that are too shallow for barges and too wet for terrestrial construction machinery.
+The floodway adjoining the river is too shallow for barges and too wet for terrestrial construction machinery.
 Soil conditions limit the weight of loads that may be moved.
-Existing revetments protect steep slopes and must not be damaged by construction equipment.
+Site conditions allow construction only from one bank and from barges.